Transformational multi-million-pound projects for Boston, Mablethorpe, and Skegness have been given the go-ahead by the government.

 If you are replacing the signage to the shop, then it will require advertising planning consent.
 This should be handled by your architect.

 The scheme is only for the external elements of the building.
-Although internal areas affected by the installation of a shopfront will be made good.
+Although internal areas effected by the installation of a shopfront will be made good.

-All sides of the building are eligible, though the segments which make stronger contributions to the quality of the Town Centre will likely be prioritised.
+All sides of the building are eligible, though the segments which make stronger contributions to the conservation area and the quality of the Town Centre will likely be prioritised.
 Obscured elements (like roofing behind parapets) will also be considered if they help secure the future of the building in the long term.

 You would not expect increased insurance premiums.
 The toughened or laminated glass is likely to provide the same or greater protection as your current shop front.
 Please check with your insurance provider.